ShibaRed4/SNet/README.md

 - SNet:EmitClientEvent(player: Player, hostName: string, eventName: string, ...)
 - SNet:EmitClientCallback(player: Player, hostName: string, eventName: string, ...)
 - SNet:EmitAllClientEvent(hostName: string, eventName: string, ...)

+# Why should I use this?

+So you don't have multiple server scripts doing `RemoteEvent.OnServerEvent:Connect(function(player) end)` over and over again.
+Same thing with ClientSide events, it allows for better organization of your modules and logic.
+So instead of calling a (probably horribly named) remote event for a specific task, make a module that handles that task and other similar tasks, and when you need something done over the network, you can call methods that do it for you.